 In order to identify relevant issues we use the following forms of engagement: we conduct desktop research to identify topics of interest in the broader public discourse; we track media coverage to understand leading public viewpoints; we assess the materiality of these issues to the Group through workshops and engagement with subject matter experts and interested parties; and we review alignment to broader Group objectives and priorities.

 Stakeholder engagement activities occur on an ongoing basis throughout the year.
 Massmart participates in numerous one-on-one meetings with key stakeholders groupings and undertakes regular engagements and themed discussions with subject matter experts.
-Massmart seeks opinion from customers and suppliers through its intercept and advocacy surveys.
-Engagement however occurs as needed throughout the year.
-Engagement with employees occurs through regular interactions, performance review and career planning discussions, CEO road-shows and the BUA employee engagement survey.
+Massmart seeks opinion from customers through day-to-day liaison, call centres, online, surveys and social media.
+Massmart seeks opinion from suppliers through advocacy surveys, site visits and workshops.
+Engagement occurs as needed throughout the year.
+Engagement with associates occurs through regular interactions, performance reviews and career planning discussions, internal communication, town hall meetings and BUA employee engagement survey.
 Massmart actively engages trade unions and bargaining councils on industrial and labour relations.
 Through its Corporate Affairs Function, Massmart is involved in public policy discussions with government and civil society representatives, and engage consumer interest groups.
-Engagement and facilitated discussion with regulators and industry bodies in respect of legislative developments are regularly had.
+There is regular engagement and facilitated discussion with regulators and industry bodies in respect of legislative developments.
 Furthermore, Massmart, through its Executive Management engages with shareholders through investor presentations, meetings and road-shows, as well as during the Annual General Meetings.